top of page

 Miss Rachel

-Rachel has an extensive 24 + years personal experience with disability; having an older brother with Autism Spectrum Disorder and Intellectual Disability.
+Rachel has an extensive 25 + years personal experience with disability; having an older brother with Autism Spectrum Disorder and Intellectual Disability.
 She is passionate about spreading disability awareness and acceptance and continuing to create inclusion opportunities for people with disability.

 Rachel has over 15 years dance experience and training, both recreationally and competitively, at a state and national level.
 Her performance and competition dance experience include styles in jazz, theatrical jazz, tap, lyrical, contemporary, ballet, hip hop, cheerleading and pom.
 Her dance highlights include performing at Dreamworld on the Gold Coast, in the (then) Credit Union Christmas Pageant, and performing on stage at the Adelaide Entertainment Centre.
 Rachel has four years prior coaching experience at previous dance schools and Special Olympics Australia, as well as being an OG All Abilities coach since its opening in 2020.
-Rachel is also an accredited cheerleading coach in Level 1 & 2 stunts, tumbling and tosses.
+Rachel is an accredited cheerleading coach in Level 1 & 2 stunts, tumbling and tosses.

 Rachel’s friendly, outgoing and ‘keeping it real’ disposition enables her to form trusting relationships with all members of the AACD Community.
 She is loud, proud, and aims to provide an environment in her classes where dancers can have FUN and express themselves through the wonderful and creative world of cheerleading and dance.
 Inclusion and advocacy, along with cheer and dance, are Rachel's biggest passions and she is so excited to be bringing the two together!